-8.2 Impact on residents and available support
+8.2 Impact on residents

-- 8.2.1 The Council operates a Local Council Tax Support scheme (LCTS) which gives those eligible taxpayers a discount on the amount of Council Tax they are required to pay.
+- 8.2.1 The Council runs a Local Council Tax Support scheme.
 The Scheme gives a maximum 75% discount on Council Tax bills for qualifying residents (i.e. those on low incomes who have capital of less than £10,000).
-This Scheme runs alongside the single person discount so residents living on their own only pay 25% of the value of Council tax for their property. - 8.2.2 The scheme was originally approved on 7th January 2013 (Report 2/2013).
-Cabinet reviewed the scheme again on 20th August 2019 (Report 115/2019) and decided to continue with the existing LCTS scheme and to continue to adjust annually for inflation.
-There are no changes proposed this year. - 8.2.3 The Council also has a discretionary hardship fund which would allow us to reduce Council tax for the most vulnerable and we have also received £33k from Government to make additional payments for those on low incomes.
-The Government expects that billing authorities will use its grant allocation to fund further reductions in the council tax liability of individuals receiving LCTS with an outstanding council tax liability, by up to £25.
-The Government expects councils to deliver this scheme using their discretionary powers under s13A(1)(c) of the Local Government Finance Act 1992. - 8.2.4 The table below shows the impact on residents of the Council tax decision.
+This scheme runs alongside the single person discount so residents living on their own only pay 25% of the value of Council tax for their property. - 8.2.2 The Council also has a discretionary hardship fund which would allow us to reduce Council tax for the most vulnerable and we have also received £33k from Government to make additional payments for those on low incomes. - 8.2.3 The table below shows the impact on residents of the Council tax decision.